hbctraining/variant_analysis/lessons/12_automation_of_variant_calling.md

 #SBATCH -e picard_metrics_normal_%j.err
 ```

-Then replace the `bash` variables from:
+Then change the `bash` variables from:

 ```
 # Assign variables